hakandundar34coding/system-monitoring-center/README.md

 ### Notes:
-* A simple FPS counter is shown on the GPU tab and may not be accurate in some situations.
-* FPS counting does not continue when window is minimized.
+- GPU usage information availability depends on vendor/driver.
-* Some virtual machines does not provide CPU min-max frequencies, sensors and RAM hardware information.
+- Some virtual machines does not provide CPU min-max frequencies, sensors and RAM hardware information.